vinceskahan/v5wiki/Understanding-paths.md

 ### Other weewx commands

 Other weewx commands use a similar pattern.
 For example, the `wee_config_devic`e command is used to display and modify options in the hardware.
-In addition to requiring a configuration file, it also recognizes many options, such as `--inf`o or `--help`.
+In addition to requiring a configuration file, it also recognizes many options, such as `--info` or `--help`.
 The generic description looks like this:

 ```
 wee_config_device /path/to/weewx.conf --help